Director, Honors Program

 Life outside of Calvin College

-Professor Berglund throws baseballs in his yard, pushes kids on the swing, and rides his bike.
+Professor Berglund throws baseballs in his front yard and skates on his backyard rink in the winter.
 He also travels a lot.
-He’s been to Bangkok, Beijing, Berlin, Budapest, Cracow, Croatia, Sarajevo, Slovakia, Slovenia, Transylvania, Trieste, Shanghai, and Xi’an.
-He is host of New Books in Sports, part of the New Books Network.
+He’s been to Bangkok, Beijing, Berlin, Budapest, Cracow, Croatia, Kyoto, Sarajevo, Slovakia, Slovenia, Transylvania, Trieste, Shanghai, and Xi’an.

 See a partial list of Bruce Berglund's publications.